 Upper GI Endoscopy, EGD - PreOp Surgery Patient Education - Engagement

 If an ulcerated region is detected, a small biopsy can be taken for further analysis.
 The biopsied tissue can be examined for the presence of H. pylori by examination under a microscope, conducting a chemical urease test, or through a polymerase chain reaction (PCR), which detects the bacteria’s genetic material.

-Peptic ulcers can also be detected by a series of x-rays, called an upper GI series.
+Peptic ulcers can also be detected by a series of X-rays, called an upper gastrointestinal (GI) series.
 The patient ingests a white, chalky, barium-containing liquid to coat the stomach and duodenum, making ulcers more easily detectable in the x-ray.
-However, this method is less often used today because of the improved visibility and potential to immediately biopsy associated with EGD.
+However, this method is less often used because of the improved visibility and potential to immediately biopsy suspected lesions during an EGD.